-Alex Wiltschko is an entrepreneur in residence at GV and joined the life sciences team in 2022, where he's focused on advancing the field of digital olfaction.
+Alex Wiltschko is the CEO of Osmo, and an entrepreneur in residence at GV.
+He joined the life sciences team in 2022, where he's focused on advancing the field of digital olfaction.
 He is also the co-host of the Theory and Practice podcast alongside GV venture partner Anthony Philippakis.
 The podcast features conversations at the cutting edge of biology and computer science.

 Previously, Alex was a staff research scientist at Google Research, where he worked at the intersection of machine learning and biology since 2017.